 The other city, named Caesarea Maritima, can be found on the shores of the Mediterranean.
 It is where the prophet Agabus prophesied (Acts 21:10) that Paul would be arrested and the place where the the apostle was left to languish in prison for more than two years.
 This Caesarea was also where a Roman Centurion named Cornelius lived and became the first non-Jewish convert to Christianity (Acts 10).

 Caesarea Maritima was built around 25 to 13 B.C. and named by Herod the Great in honor of Roman emperor Caesar Augustus.
 Jewish historian Josephus wrote about the building and completion of the city.
-In 13 B.C.
-Caesarea became the Roman civilian and military capital of Judea and the official residence of Roman procurators (governors) such as Pontius Pilate and Antonius Felix.
+In 13 B.C. it became the Roman civilian and military capital of Judea and the official residence of Roman procurators (governors) such as Pontius Pilate and Antonius Felix.

-At the end of his third journey the apostle Paul travels to Jerusalem.
+At the end of his third missionary journey the apostle Paul travels to Jerusalem.
 After arriving in the city he goes to the temple with four Jewish converts (Acts 21:23 - 26).
 Jews from Asia, assuming he brought Gentiles into a Temple area where they were not allowed, cause a riot.

-Felix, to facilitate the possibility of a bribe Felix gives him liberties such as not being bound and the right to have people visit him or provide for his needs.
+Felix, to facilitate the possibility of a bribe, gives Paul liberties in Caesarea such as not being bound and the right to have people visit him or provide for his needs.
 A bribe, however, never comes.
 Paul is kept a prisoner under Felix from early Summer 58 A.D. to early Autumn 60 A.D. until Festus is named the new governor.

-It is before Festus that Paul, as a Roman citizen, requests that his case be heard by Caesar himself.
+It is before Festus that Paul, as a Roman citizen, requests in Caesarea that his case be heard by Caesar himself.
 His request is granted and he is taken to Rome by a Centurion.
 His travel to Rome is considered his fourth missionary journey.